 The Gem Set Dial

-Rolex houses their own gemological department in the same facility as their dial making division, employing legions of traditional jewelers to carefully select and handset only the most flawless stones.
+Rolex houses its own gemological department in the same facility as their dial-making division, employing legions of traditional jewelers to carefully select and handset only the most flawless stones.
 A gem set dial (also known as a “Serti” dial) can take the form of subtle accents on hour markers all the way through to a full pave finish covering the entire face.
 The brand makes use of sapphires, rubies, emeralds, and especially diamonds in their designs, which are often fitted to the sports collection, such as the Submariner, GMT-Master, and Daytona, as well as the more dressy pieces like the Day-Date and the Pearlmaster series.
 Of the latest editions, the Rainbow Daytona has made headlines with its stunning arrangement of kaleidoscopic gemstones on the indexes mirrored around the bezel.

 The Jubilee Dial

 Nobody enjoys a birthday more than Rolex, and when the Datejust turned 40 in 1985, the brand celebrated with a special dial to mark the occasion.
 Featuring a repeated ‘ROLEX’ monogram throughout the surface, it adds an attractive 3D quality, as well as leaving no one in any doubt exactly who made the watch.
 Still available in the current range, the Jubilee dial has also been added to the Day-Date and Lady-Datejust collections.